gamethapcam/pokemon-wilds/README.md

 In the future I hope that the game can also support graphics from other generations, as well as a map editor mode that could serve as a platform for custom games.

+# v0.2 (Latest)
+ - Pokefarms - you can build fences, let your pokemon out to walk around, and grow trees by planting Apricorns.
+ - Crafting - you can craft Apricorns into Pokeballs at a campfire.
+ - Smart building - tiles that you build will 'snap' together and form the structure as you build it.
+ - Host mode - option to host a server.
+Allows you to zoom around the map like an observer.

 # v0.1
  - Procedurally generated beach, forest, mountain and snow biomes with their own unique pokemon.
  - All Gen 2 Pokemon + Crystal intro animations.